danaespentz/dbProject/README.md

 	$ ./requirements
 ```

-### Run the following commands to create all sql queries and run the application(at this spesific order !).
+### Run the following files to create all sql queries and run the application(at this spesific order !).

-	1. [createdb.py](createdb.py) to create the database and the tables.
+- [createdb.py](createdb.py) to create the database and the tables.
-	2. [application.py](application.py) to run the application.
+- [application.py](application.py) to run the application.

-	3. Open your browser and type 'http://127.0.0.1:5000/' to preview the website.
+Open your browser and type <http://127.0.0.1:5000/> to preview the website.

 ### SQL Queries